mohasamani/puzzle/README.md

 # Entry Puzzle
 Please download the [`puzzle.ipynb`](puzzle.ipynb) file and edit it either using the free [Try Jupyter](https://tmpnb.org) service or a local installation of Jupyter/IPython.
-Attach the edited file with your application.
+Attach the edited file with your application either directly in Notebook format (`.ipynb`) or as a PDF.